reunicorn1/oral-health-uofg/results/conclusion.md

   <em>Table 10: Behavior Analysis Proportions Questions per Faculty</em>
 </p>

-It’s difficult to find significance between the different academic levels but the differences are clear and statistically significant comparing the two faculties for 5/6 of the questions.
+It’s difficult to find significance between the different academic levels but the differences are clear and statistically significant comparing the two faculties for 5 out of 6 of the questions.

 It seems like the null hypothesis (comparing the two faculties in terms of behavior) is highly possible to be rejected.
-Final call will be left to the final calculation of the behavior_score.
+Final call will be left to the final calculation of the behavior_score (the mean of the 4 behavior questions).

 ### **Aggregated Behavior Score Analysis**